A climate change dashboard for the Hudson Valley

 It’s a much more comprehensive version of this Twitter thread that I wrote in 2021.

-The data source is the ECMWF-ERA5, which is known as an atmospheric reanalysis.
+The data source is ECMWF-ERA5, which is known as an atmospheric reanalysis.
 Reanalysis combines model data with observations from across the world into a globally complete and consistent dataset using the laws of physics.
 It allows us to analyze key climate parameters over a wide area back to 1940, which is the period over which a substantial amount of warming has occurred.

 The plots showing the starkest trends are shared first, followed by the weather parameters that haven’t exhibited sustained changes over the last eight decades.